twylie/virosearch/README.md

 ## System Resources and Benchmarks

 In terms of disk space and memory, requirements vary depending on the size and complexity of the samples you are processing.
 We have run **ViroSearch** on pilot samples, ranging from 370 thousand to over 43 million reads processed per sample.
-A pilot sample review of 81 samples (~700 million total reads) was run through the variant calling portion of **ViroSearch** with 16 GB of memory and 50 GB of output disk space in 1:06 run time across 100 cluster jobs.
+A pilot sample review of 81 samples (~700 million total reads) was run through the variant calling portion of **ViroSearch** with 16 GB of memory and 50 GB of final output disk space in 1:06 run time across 100 cluster jobs.

 General resources and benchmarks are outlined on this page as broad guidelines.
 It is not possible to give exact requirements for resources---e.g. processing time, memory, disk space---*a priori*, as these resources are highly dependent on the viral complexity of the sequencing reads being evaluated.
 If a very large portion of the reads are viral, then processing will likely take longer and use more resources when compared to a sample with fewer viral reads.